alexandreborges/malwoverview/README.md

        $ pip install pefile
        $ pip install colorama
+       $ pip install simple-json
+       $ pip install requests

 # USAGE

 To use the malwoverview, execute the command as shown below:

-      $ python malwoverview.py -d <directory> -b 0|1
+      $ python malwoverview.py -d <directory> -b 0|1 -v 0|1

   where:

         <directory> is the folder containing malware samples.
         (optional) -b 1 forces light gray backgound (for black terminals).
+        (optional) -v 1 queries Virus Total database for positives and totals.

+        If you use Virus Total option, so it is necessary to edit the malwoverview.py and insert your VT API.

         *ATENTION: if the directory contains many malware samples, so malwoverview.py could take some time. :)

 # NEXT VERSIONS

-Next versions will include checking against the Virus Total and detecting the type of packing. :)
+Next versions will include checking detecting the type of packing. :)